SarahNakamura/BIOI_Senior_Project/README.md

 ```

 ## Network Analysis
 Taxonomic abundance networks were constructed for all three sample groups.
-The R script is as folows:
+The R script is as folows (change input combined abundance file to the project of interest):
 ```
 # taxon_network.R